jhumelsine/jhumelsine.github.io/_posts/2025-08-31-what-is-an-object.md

 __TBD__

 # What is an Object?
 This blog entry is a precursor to the [Singleton Design Pattern](https://refactoring.guru/design-patterns/singleton) (TBD).
-It was originally going to be part of the Singleton blog entry itself, but I decided that it is long enough had has enough merits to stand on its own.
+This entry was originally going to be part of the Singleton blog entry itself, but I decided that it is long enough had has enough merits to stand on its own.

-Before I dive into Singleton in the next blog, I’d like to return to Object-Oriented (OO) fundamentals and ask, ___“What is an object?”___ We use this term frequently, and I’m not sure that we always use it consistently.
+Before I dive into Singleton in the next blog, I’d like to consider Object-Oriented (OO) fundamentals and ask, ___“What is an object?”___ We use this term frequently, and I’m not sure that we always use it consistently.
 I try my best to use it consistently, but I know that I’ve not always been consistent.

 Sometimes we might use the term _object_ when we really mean _class_.
 Sometimes we might use the term _object_ when we really mean _instance_ as in _an instance of a class_ or even _an object instance of a class_.
-These uses create two more questions:
+These two new terms suggest two more questions:
 * What is a class?
 * What is an instance?

 ## What is a class?
 Code within an OO implementation defines the behavior of a _class_.
 Our terminology is mostly consistent since `class` is a keyword for this concept in many OO languages.
 The class implementation defines relationships with other classes through inheritance, reference and delegation.
-Classes declare methods which define behavior.
+Classes declare methods which define their behavior.

-Classes declare and define behavior and relationships with other classes as specified within the implementation.
+__Classes declare and define behavior and relationships with other classes as specified within the implementation.__

 ## What is an instance?
 Classes define potential in the form of code.
 That potential is realized when the code is executed.
 Except for `static` defined implementations, class potential can only be realized by an instance of a class.

 An instance contains state information for a class usually in the form of the values for its `private` and `protected` field attributes.
 Multiple instances of the same class can be created, each with their own independent state.

-An instance executes the methods of the class it instantiates and exhibits behaviors relative to its state information.
+__An instance executes the methods of the class it instantiates and exhibits behaviors relative to its state information.__

 Classes reside in code.
 Instances reside in memory.

 ## A few real-world examples of classes and their instances
-While I consider _object_ and _instance_ as two terms for the same concept, I think we tend to focus so much upon _classes_ when using OO, that we sometimes use the term _object_ when we really meant _class_.
-Those of us with experience quickly adjust based upon the context, but using the term _object_ inconsistently can be confusing who are first learning OO.
+While I consider _object_ and _instance_ as two terms for the same concept, I think that since we tend to focus so much upon _classes_ when using OO, we sometimes use the term _object_ when we really meant _class_.
+Experienced developers understand the intent based upon the context, but using the term _object_ inconsistently can be confusing who are in the process of learning OO.

 I will use _class_ and _instance_ rather than _object_ for the rest of this blog entry to avoid any potential confusion.